lizschafer02/example-form/README.md

 # example-form
 This is an example profile form for a dating website.

-This is personal practice for HTML and CSS.
+This is personal practice with HTML and CSS.